travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 export TRAVIS_WORKER_HARD_TIMEOUT="50m"
 ```

-If no log output has been received for more than 10mins, the job is cancelled as
+If no log output has been received for more than 10 mins, the job is canceled as
 it is assumed the job stalled.
 You can customize this timeout using the
 following setting: